gastbob40/epigear/README.md

 ```

 Note that in discord, the name of the channels and categories follow some rules :
- - the name of a category is in upper case (example: MY_CATEGORY)
+ - the name of a category is in upper case (example: My Category -> MY_CATEGORY)
- - the name of a channel (text or vocal) is in lower case and space will be filled with '-'
+ - the name of a channel (text or vocal) is in lower case and space will be filled with '-' (example: My Text Channel -> my-text-channel)

 You can write the names you want in the config file but they will not appear in discord as they are written here